ron-rs/ron/README.md

 Why not YAML?
   - significant white-space
   - specification is too big

+Why not TOML?
+  - alien syntax
+  - absolute paths are not scalable

 Why not XXX?
   - if you know a better format, tell me!